Roman Kopylov: Ultimate Fighting Championship

+Later, Kopylov was offered a contract for 4 fights by UFC matchmakers.
+He was scheduled to fight Krzysztof Jotko in St. Petersburg on 20 April 2019 at UFC Fight Night 149.
+However, Kopylov pulled out of the bout on March 22 citing injury.

 Kopylov made his UFC debut against Karl Roberson on 9 November 2019 at UFC Fight Night 163.
 He lost the fight via a submission in round three, his first MMA loss.

+Kopylov was scheduled to replace Punahele Soriano against Eric Spicely at UFC on ESPN: Ngannou vs. Rozenstruik on 28 March 2020.
+However, the event was postponed due to the COVID-19 pandemic, leaving the bout was scrapped.

+His next opportunity was against Tom Breese in Abu Dhabi on 4 October 2020 at UFC on ESPN 16.
+However, Kopylov was removed from the bout as both he and his coach tested positive for coronavirus upon arrival and had to isolate for 3 weeks.

+Kopylov was then scheduled to face Sam Alvey on 31 July 2021, at UFC on ESPN 28.
+However, Kopylov wasn't able to obtain his US visa in time and the bout was scrapped.

 Kopylov faced Albert Duraev on 30 October 2021 at UFC 267.
 He lost the fight via unanimous decision.

+Kopylov was scheduled to face Jordan Wright at UFC Fight Night 205 on 23 April 2022.
+However, Kopylov withdrew from the bout and was replaced by Marc-André Barriault.

 Kopylov faced Alessio Di Chirico on 3 September 2022 at UFC Fight Night 209.
 He won the fight via knockout in round three.

-Kopylov faced Punahele Soriano on 14 January 2022 at UFC Fight Night 217.
-He won the fight via technical knockout in the second round.
+Kopylov faced Punahele Soriano on 14 January 2023 at UFC Fight Night 217.
+He won the fight via technical knockout after knocking down Soriano with a body kick in the second round.
+This win earned him the Performance of the Night bonus.